Written byRivers Wong

-Though Apple has its anti-virus program - Gatekeeper and Xprotect, you can also choose to download and install third-party anti-virus software to safeguard your Mac.
+Though Apple has its anti-virus programs - Gatekeeper and Xprotect, you can also choose to download and install third-party anti-virus software to safeguard your Mac.
 There are plenty of good options you can select, it's all up to you.

 Use a VPN instead of public Wi-Fi

 If you have to use your Mac all day long, whether you are working or not, then you may have to use public Wi-Fi from time to time.
 Though it is convenient, it's unsafe as well.
-By using a VPN, you can create a safe place between your device and the sites your browse.
+By using a VPN, you can create a safe place between your device and the sites you browse.
 It is also a good way to protect your data from hackers.

 Backup your Mac regularly

 Admit it or not, hackers and their viruses can find their way to get into your Mac sometimes.
 So, you should be prepared.
 Backing up all your data stored on a Mac can minimize your losses when an unexpected situation happens.
 You can back up your Mac through Time Machine on Mac, or other third-party software.

 You may still wonder how to protect your Mac from viruses and want to know if there are other things you can do to protect your device.
 Here are the things you can do in daily life:

 - Do not click on unknown emails and suspicious web links.

 - Encrypt your important files on your Mac.